This homemade peanut butter cups recipe is super easy and delivers sweet peanut butter dough cups with a hard chocolate topping.

-I happened upon this treat of Homemade Peanut Butter Cups by accident, or desperation this summer when my son was going to a pool party and needed to bring a snack to share.
-My first thought was brownies, then cake, then cookies and I went on down the list until I came up with something that would be really good but not make a lot of mess in the kitchen.
+I happened upon this homemade peanut butter cup recipe by accident (or desperation) this summer when my son was going to a pool party and needed to bring a snack to share.
+My first thought was brownies, then cake, then cookies, and then I went on down the list until I came up with something that would be really good but not make a lot of mess in the kitchen.
 So I took a standard peanut butter bar recipe and flipped it into peanut butter cups.

-I’ll be derned if it didn’t put a spring in my step!
+I was not prepared for the reaction.
+Every speck was snatched up and I received text messages and even emails telling me how wonderful the homemade peanut butter cups were.
+I’ll be darned if it didn’t put a spring in my step!
 So I decided to bring them to you today in case you might need a little spring in your step, too.
 Because no matter what, I think you’re pretty wonderful!

 You can do this on the stovetop if you prefer.

 Stir it until smooth and creamy, preferably with a little piggy spoon.

 Add in your vanilla and stir that well.

 Add in powdered sugar and stir that up really well, too.

 At first, it will seem like it is going to be too dry but keep stirring and it will come together into a dough.

 If you find after stirring it that they are still a little dry, you can melt 1/4 cup more peanut butter and add to it.
 But this is the exact recipe I use and I’ve never had to add more.

 All ya need is a little faith, trust, and pixie dust!